Community Matters

 Undergraduate courses

 At the University of Michigan, we are committed to your personal and professional development and that of your peers – in the classroom and the community.
-To help you and all our new students transition to U-M and reduce your risk for personal harm while you are a member of this community, we have joined many top schools in the country in requiring AlcoholEdu for CollegeSexual Assault Prevention for UndergraduatesSexual Assault Prevention Ongoing Education, and Mental Well-being for Students.
-These online courses are important components of our alcohol prevention initiatives; the education and support services related to sexual assault, dating and domestic violence, sexual harassment, and stalking; and overall well-being.
+To help you and all our new students transition to U-M and reduce your risk for personal harm while you are a member of this community, we have joined many top schools in the country in requiring AlcoholEdu for College, Sexual Assault Prevention for Undergraduates, Sexual Assault Prevention Ongoing: Healthy Relationships, Sexual Assault Prevention Ongoing: Taking Action, and Mental Well-being for Students.
+These online courses are important components of our alcohol prevention initiatives, the education and support services related to sexual assault, dating and domestic violence, sexual harassment and stalking, and overall well-being.

-Undergraduate students will receive invitations to complete the courses the week of August 5, 2024.
+Undergraduate students will receive invitations to complete the courses the week of December 16, 2024.

 Take the undergraduate online courses

-AlcoholEdu, Sexual Assault Prevention for Undergraduates, and Mental Well-being for Students are online education courses for all new incoming students.
+AlcoholEdu, Sexual Assault Prevention for Undergraduates, and Mental Well-being for Students are online courses for incoming incoming students.
 They are interactive, online courses designed to inform students about alcohol and sexual assault issues as well as essential skills to navigate the emotional challenges associated with college life.
 The confidential, research-based courses provide students with accurate information in a non-judgmental tone and encourage students to consider their own decisions and those of their peers.

 Your journey continues on campus with an in-person workshop called First Year Relationship and Sexuality Talk (FYRST).
 This workshop will take place throughout the semester.
-You will receive communication to sign up.
+You will receive separate communication to sign up.

 Personalized online education courses are offered to all continuing undergraduate students as an opportunity to expand their knowledge of sexual assault prevention and campus resources.
 These courses are customized to your year in school: